Taxes & Education

-The American Opportunity Tax Credit is an education tax benefit that allows taxpayers a credit of up to $2,500 if they paid the qualifying educational expenses for an eligible student (for tax year 2009).
+The American Opportunity Tax Credit is an education tax benefit that allows taxpayers a credit of up to $2,500 if they paid the qualifying educational expenses for an eligible student.
 The eligible student may be themselves, their spouse, or their dependent.
 This education tax credit can be claimed based on the same student’s expenses for up to four tax years.

 The Student Loan Interest Deduction is an education tax benefit that allows taxpayers to deduct up to $2,500 of the interest paid on student loans.
 This education tax deduction can be claimed on your federal income tax return to reduce your taxable income.

 You may exclude certain educational assistance benefits from your income when you prepare your tax return.
 That means that you won’t have to pay any tax on those benefits.
 However, it also means that you can’t use any of the tax-free education expenses as the basis for any other deduction or credit, including the Lifetime Learning Credit.

 If you receive educational assistance benefits from your employer under an educational assistance program, you can exclude up to $5,250 of those benefits each year.
 This means your employer should not include the benefits with your wages, tips, and other compensation shown in box 1 of your Form W-2.
 There are no MAGI limits for this tax exclusion.